dojo/docs/dojo/data/api/Notification.rst

     alert("New item was created: [" + label + "]");
   };
   dojo.connect(store, "onNew", alertOnNew);
-  //An alert should be thrown when this completes
+  // An alert should be thrown when this completes

   var newItem = store.newItem({foo:"bar"});